ironcyborg/chlorocarfitter/README.md

 The quality (`Q`) of the fit is quantified by two parameters, one for the red region and one for the blue region.
 They are both based on the normalized root mean square error (RMSE), multiplied by a scaling factor (`s`).
 The overall equation is `Q` = sqrt(sum((`yAi` - `yBi`)^2)/`n`)/mean(`yA`)*`s` where `yAi` is the measured absorption at `i`nm, and `yBi` is the fitted absorption at `i`nm. `n` is the total number of wavelengths considered for that region (red or blue).
 Here the considered wavelengths' ranges are those used in the fitting procedure (more info on the manuscript). `s` is 500 for the red region and 200 for the blue region.
 This allow both the quality parameters to range 1-2 for a good fit and >3 for a bad fit.
 We suggest to visually inspect the fits with at least one of the quality parameters >3.

+If known beforehand, depending on the sample or organism, is possible to exclude/include individual pigments, such as chlorophyll b or ketocarotenoids (e.g. astaxanthin).

 ## Saving the results

 The button 'Fit all & Save' automatically fits all the different samples using the algorithm specified, and saves the results in an Excel file.
 Here, the normalized values are shown in the rightmost part of the table, while the quality parameters in the leftmost.